-The application seeks approval for the subdivision (refer to plan at attachment 2 of the officer's report) of the site into 45 lots, being:-□ 38 residential lots intended for the erection of single residential dwellings with areas ranging in size from 700m2 to 840m2 (Lots 1 to 38); and Six residue lots intended to be created for future residential flat buildings with areas ranging in size from of 0.406ha to 0.438ha (Lots 39 to 41 and 43 45); and □ One residue lot intended to be created for future medium density residential development with an area of 0.992ha (Lot 42).
-The application also seeks approval for the following physical works: □ The construction and dedication of five new public roads along with all associated drainage infrastructure and services extending from Withers Road. ☐ The construction of a new two lane circulating non-mountable roundabout controlled intersection between Withers Road/Mungerie Road and proposed road five. □ The construction of a new road bridge over the upper tributary of Smalls Creek. □ Road shoulder formation in Withers Road fronting Lot 1021 DP 1149731 adjacent to the development site in a manner consistent with the eventual alignment of Withers Road as a four lane sub-arterial route.
+The application seeks approval for the subdivision (refer to plan at attachment 2 of the officer's report) of the site into 45 lots, being:-

+□ 38 residential lots intended for the erection of single residential dwellings with areas ranging in size from 700m2 to 840m2 (Lots 1 to 38); and

+Six residue lots intended to be created for future residential flat buildings with areas ranging in size from of 0.406ha to 0.438ha (Lots 39 to 41 and 43 45); and

+□ One residue lot intended to be created for future medium density residential development with an area of 0.992ha (Lot 42).

+□ The construction and dedication of five new public roads along with all associated drainage infrastructure and services extending from Withers Road.

+□ The construction of a new two lane circulating non-mountable roundabout controlled intersection between Withers Road/ Mungerie Road and proposed road five.

+□ The construction of a new road bridge over the upper tributary of Smalls Creek

+□ Road shoulder formation in Withers Road fronting Lot 1021 DP 1149731 adjacent to the development site in a manner consistent with the eventual alignment of Withers Road as a four lane sub-arternal route.
 These works must include the extension of the existing road pavement, the construction of kerb and gutter, footpath verge formation, drainage, concrete footpath paving, service adjustments and other ancillary work to make this construction effective.

-G:\docs\Reports\Peer_Review_Withers_Rd_Subdivision_Stages_3__4(2)final[1].do cx Page 5 of 11
+G:\docs\Reports\Peer_Review_Withers_Rd_Subdivision_Stages_3__4(2)final[1].do cx Page 5 of 11 □ The construction of an indented bus bay along Withers Road adjacent to the intersection of Withers Road/ Ironbark Ridge Road, which is proposed to be signalised, within the existing road reserve.